ValueMelody/melody-auth/docs/auth-server-configuration.md

 - **Default:** silent
 - **Description:** Controls the verbosity of logs.
 Valid values include:
   - silent: Suppresses all logs.
-  - info: Outputs informational and error-level logs.
+  - info: Outputs informational and error level logs
+  - warn: Outputs warning, and error level logs
-  - error: Only reports error-level logs.
+  - error: Only reports error level logs.
 - Note: If the environment is set to dev, the log level is automatically forced to info, regardless of your configuration.

 ### ENABLE_EMAIL_LOG